ballerina-platform/ballerina-dev-website/learn/user-guide/structuring-ballerina-code/structuring-ballerina-code.md

     observabilityIncluded = true
     ```

     The above `Ballerina.toml` file represents an application package.
 The organization, name, and the version of the package are set with default values when building or running the package.
+You can change those by adding the entries below in the `Ballerina.toml` file.

+    ```toml
+    [package]
+    org = "examples"
+    name = "helloworld"
+    version = "0.1.0"

+    [build-options]
+    observabilityIncluded = true
+    ```

     **The `main.bal` File**